Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/12 - Security/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. A project implementing authentication, authorization, encryption of sensitive data, and input validation